-However, with E3 canceled due to the current global situation, the trailer for Forza has instead been released online.
-While not giving us too much information, the minute-long teaser trailer does give hints towards new game modes, tracks, and some of the cars that feature in the upcoming Forza Motorsport.
+However, with E3 2020 previously canceled due to the current global situation, the trailer for Forza was instead released online.
+While not giving us too much information, the minute-long teaser trailer gave hints towards new game modes, tracks, and some of the cars that feature in the upcoming Forza Motorsport.

 While nothing has been confirmed so far in terms of a release date, there is one thing we do know – what platforms the game will release on.

 Forza Motorsport will indeed be available on Xbox Series X, Series S, and PC, but in traditional Forza style, it will not feature on the Playstation platform.

 In one of the most well-publicized leaks yet, it seems that Forza Motorsport will be built on an all-new game engine; Unreal Engine 5.
 If the rumors reported by XboxMag.Net (in French) are correct, it could shake things up considerably for both future Motorsport and Horizon games.

 The inclusion of off-road racing in the upcoming Motorsport game is said to be a particular benefactor of this new game engine.
 Back in 2020, IdleSoth also leaked a slew of new features that they slated to feature.
 These need to be taken with a grain of salt, though, as the leak details a release date of ‘February 2021’, which we’ve now passed.

 — Idle Sloth 🎃👻🦇 (@IdleSloth84) July 9, 2020

 Some of the rumored features that are slated to appear are:

 - Atmosphere pressure systems that will affect air density, dynamics, and power.